Plan A Field Trip

 A limited number of Service Learning and Stewardship field trips are available with our Native Plant Restoration Program in spring, summer, and fall.
 Groups participating in these field trips work with plant restoration staff to grow native plants or to revegetate an impacted area.

-Travel Grants are available for schools with restricted travel budgets.
-This money has been made possible through donations to the Glacier National Park Fund from the Plum Creek Foundation and Montana-Dakota Utilities.
+Travel Grants are available for schools.
+This money has been made possible through donations to the Glacier National Park Conservancy and by a grant from the National Park Foundation through the generous support of DISNEY.
 In order to be eligible for a grant, schools must be scheduled for one of our ranger-led, curriculum-based programs or for a service learning project with the native plant program.
 Grants are awarded first-come, first-served in amounts varying on the distance the bus has to travel to the park.

 When ranger-led or staff-led programs are not available, self guided trips are always an option.